Z3RO-O/Snake-Game/README.md

 # 🐍 Classic Snake Game

-A modern, responsive implementation of the classic Nokia Snake game built with React, TypeScript, and Tailwind CSS.
-Featuring automatic snake movement, high score tracking, and a beautiful split-screen UI design.
+An implementation of the classic Nokia Snake game built with React, TypeScript, and Tailwind CSS.

 ## ✨ Features